simonw/shot-scraper/README.md

       shot-scraper https://simonwillison.net -o bighead.png -s '#bighead'

 Options:
-  -w, --width INTEGER    Width of browser window, defaults to 1280 -h, --height INTEGER   Height of browser window and shot - defaults to the
+  -a, --auth FILENAME    Path to JSON authentication context file -w, --width INTEGER    Width of browser window, defaults to 1280 -h, --height INTEGER   Height of browser window and shot - defaults to the
                          full height of the page